 Another figure from Blackwater involved with that is Robert Richer, the former deputy director of operations at the Central Intelligence Agency, Enrique Rick Prado.
 And Cofer Black, more recently, Amy, has been tapped by Mitt Romney, who now is leading the GOP field in the Iowa polls.
-Mitt Romney has tapped him as a senior advisor on counterterrorism.
+Mitt Romney has tapped him as a senior adviser on counterterrorism.
 So, o, what a tangled web we weave.
 But I find it’s very interesting that William Webster didn’t find it relevant to disclose that he was head of the CIA when Cofer Black was a major figure at the agency.

 AMY GOODMAN: We’re talking to Jeremy Scahill, author of the book Blackwater: The Rise of the World’s Most Powerful Mercenary Army.
-And we’re talking to Bill Sizemore, investigative reporter for the Virginian-Pilot.
+And we’re talking to Bill Sizemore, investigative reporter for The Virginian-Pilot.
 He’s in Norfolk, Virginia.
 We’ll be back with them in a minute.

-AMY GOODMAN: We’re talking to Jeremy Scahill, author of the New York Times bestseller, Blackwater: The Rise of the World’s Most Powerful Mercenary Army, Democracy Now! correspondent, Puffin writing fellow at the Nation Institute; and Bill Sizemore, investigative reporter for the Virginian-Pilot, one of three finalists nominated for the 2006 Pulitzer Prize in explanatory reporting for his coverage of Blackwater.
+AMY GOODMAN: We’re talking to Jeremy Scahill, author of The New York Times best-seller, Blackwater: The Rise of the World’s Most Powerful Mercenary Army, Democracy Now! correspondent, Puffin writing fellow at the Nation Institute; and Bill Sizemore, investigative reporter for The Virginian-Pilot, one of three finalists nominated for the 2006 Pulitzer Prize in explanatory reporting for his coverage of Blackwater.

 Bill, as you talk to us from Norfolk, Virginia, can you talk about this other case where a Blackwater employee is being sued?

 BILL SIZEMORE: Yes.
 Actually, there is a development going on today in that case.
-Blackwater is being sued by the families of three US servicemen, soldiers who were killed in a plane crash in Afghanistan in November of 2004.
+Blackwater is being sued by the families of three U.S. servicemen, soldiers who were killed in a plane crash in Afghanistan in November of 2004.
 This was a plane operated by Blackwater’s aviation affiliate.
 All six people aboard died, the three civilian crewmen and the three soldiers.
 And there are a lot of parallels.

 And they’re actually in federal appeals court in Miami today trying to get that case thrown out.
 They’re arguing before a three-judge panel of the 11th Circuit in Miami, so it will be interesting to see how that goes.